 - laser removal

-At Venus Clinic we use a CO2 laser.
+At Venus Clinic we use a CO2 laser for papilloma removal.

 Read in detail - Papilommas laser removal.